Glossary

 Prefix

-Präfix; a syllable which is added onto the beginning of a word in order to form a new word
+Präfix; a syllable that is added to the beginning of a word to change its meaning.

 Preposition